 TRR: Being a “college” town, who are your fans in Gainesville?
 Do you feel you’re competing against Hip Hop and pop culture there?

 PR: Gainesville is a somewhat strange town musically.
 It has a very rich and deep musical history, but it’s definitely dominated by the college scene.
 We love playing here though, it gives us the opportunity to play in front of our friends and family, as well as people who may be seeing us for the first time, or who have seen us before.

 PR: Yes, we’ve got many gigs scheduled over the next two months, and are constantly on the lookout for more.

 TRR: What’s the main focus right now?

 PR: The main focus right now is to keep playing shows as safely as possible, and to promote our album through that process.
 Hopefully, at the end of this year, we’ll start putting together material for our next album.

 TRR: Anyone you’d like to give a shout out too?

-PR: We’d like to give a shoutout to our friends and family for coming to the shows and supporting us, and anyone who has ever came to a show, bought merch, gave us an opportunity to play, or listened to our music.
+PR: We’d like to give a shoutout to our friends and family for coming to the shows and supporting us, and anyone who has ever come to a show, bought merch, given us an opportunity to play, or listened to our music.
 You all make it worth it.